ALive-research/Slicer-Liver/Docs/adr/0023-unified-gui-stage-workflow.md

 `SlicerLayerDM` (already required per [PR #368](https://github.com/ALive-research/Slicer-Liver/pull/368)) and `SlicerVMTK` (required for centerline extraction in Stage 3 Manual) stay as hard `EXTENSION_DEPENDS`.

-`TotalSegmentator` and `MONAILabel` are **not** declared as `EXTENSION_DEPENDS` and are **not** in the Superbuild.
-They install lazily via `slicer.util.pip_install(...)` on first surgeon invocation of an AI-driven feature.
+`TotalSegmentator` is **not** declared as `EXTENSION_DEPENDS` and is **not** in the Superbuild.
+It installs lazily via `slicer.util.pip_install(...)` on first surgeon invocation of an AI-driven feature.
 First-use prompt shows the download size and asks for confirmation.
 Settings panel under the Liver shell exposes pre-download and re-install affordances for surgeons going offline.

+The lazy-pip-install pattern is **only viable for AI tools that consume as a Python package with no external runtime**.
+Tools that require a separately-running server process — for example MONAILabel, whose Slicer-side widget is a client of a separately-installed MONAILabel server (local Docker, native install, or remote) — cannot follow this pattern.
+Such tools are out of v2.0 scope.
+See [ADR-0024](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0024-segmentation-orchestration.md) Alternative H for the MONAILabel-DeepGrow drop + three v2.1+ paths (server-less DeepGrow via pip-`monai`, custom Segment Editor effect per [ADR-0026](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0026-segment-editor-effects.md), or Slicer-stock interactive tools).

-Slicer-Liver consumes the AI packages' Python APIs directly — it does not require the TotalSegmentator or MONAILabel *Slicer extension wrappers* to be installed.
-Surgeon interacts via Slicer-Liver's UI, not via the upstream extensions' own widgets.
+Slicer-Liver consumes TotalSegmentator's Python API directly — it does not require the upstream TotalSegmentator *Slicer extension wrapper* to be installed.
+Surgeon interacts via Slicer-Liver's UI, not via the upstream extension's widget.

 ### Persistence — `.lrp.json` schema v3